-All degree programs in the Department of Physiology and Developmental Biology are open enrollment programs.
+All degree programs in the Department of Physiology and Developmental Biology are open enrollment.

-A major in physiology and developmental biology prepares students to pursue advanced degrees in the biological sciences and non-biological fields or to directly enter into employment This major provides outstanding preparation for students seeking admittance into professional programs in medicine, dentistry, optometry, podiatry, chiropractics, and pharmacy.
-For students who have aspirations of doing health-related research, this major will provide a challenging, thorough preparation for entrance into graduate programs and beyond.
-Graduates of this program will also have the academic and laboratory skills necessary for employment in medical, biotechnological and pharmaceutical industries.
-This degree provides students pursuing advanced degrees in business, public management, or law knowledge and training necessary to be admitted into professional schools and work in governmental agencies, health care and biotechnical industries, and patent or health care law.
+A major in physiology and developmental biology prepares students to pursue advanced degrees in either the biological sciences or nonbiological fields or to enter directly into employment.
+This major provides outstanding preparation for students seeking admittance into professional programs in medicine, dentistry, optometry, podiatry, chiropractic, or pharmacy.
+Students who have aspirations of doing health-related research will find a challenging, thorough preparation for entrance into graduate programs and beyond.
+Graduates of the program will also have the academic and laboratory skills necessary for employment in medical, biotechnological, and pharmaceutical industries.
+This degree offers students pursuing advanced degrees in business, public management, or law the knowledge and training necessary to be admitted into professional schools and work in governmental agencies, health care and biotechnical industries, and patent or health care law.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: